Avunu/nixos-micro-desktop/readme.md

 # NixOS Micro Desktop

 NixOS Micro Desktop is an OpenSUSE Aeon-inspired desktop, but powered by NixOS.
 The goals is to create a NixOS configuration that's suitable for "family and friends".

-In other words, if you really care about declarative systems, you probably want to use Nix directly to install and configure your computer.
-Micro Desktop, in contrast, provides the goodness of a minimal but functional system that can be configured using Gnome settings and software, without worring with about the underlying system.
+If you really care about declarative systems, you probably want to use Nix directly to install and configure your computer.
+Micro Desktop, in contrast, provides the goodness of a minimal but functional system that can be configured using Gnome settings and software, without tinkering with the underlying system.

 ## Features